JoHof/lungmask/README.md

 https://www.cir.meduniwien.ac.at/research/lung/

 ## Referencing and citing
-If you use this code or one of the trained models in your work please refere to:
+If you use this code or one of the trained models in your work please refer to:

 >Johannes Hofmanninger, Forian Prayer, Jeanny Pan, Sebastian Röhrich, Helmut Prosch and Georg Langs.
 "Automatic lung segmentation in routine imaging is a data diversity problem, not a methodology problem".
 1 2020, https://arxiv.org/abs/2001.11767